koteProgrammist/koTeProgrammist/README.md

 - ⚡ Fun fact: ...
 -->

-I'm just little C# coder.
-Make games on Unity and make my OS.
+I'm just little C# coder 💻🐧.
+Make games 🎮 on Unity and make my OS.

+Also I'm a sound engineer 🔊 and light operator 💡.